 Use Primo to do a basic search for just about anything: articles, books, conference proceedings, theses, and more.

 Use the Databases A-Z tool to go to a specific database.
-Searching within a database will give you a more focused search than using Summon but your results will be limited to resources within that specific database.
+Searching within a database will give you a more focused search than using Primo but your results will be limited to resources within that specific database.

 Each database is different and covers different resource types.